cockroachdb/docs/v21.2/kubernetes-performance.md

 A [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) is a Kubernetes resource that runs a pod on all nodes that match some selection criteria.
 This can be a more natural abstraction for using [dedicated nodes](#dedicated-nodes), and naturally pairs with [using the host's network](#using-the-hosts-network) since it couples CockroachDB processes one-to-one with nodes.

 {{site.data.alerts.callout_danger}}
-We strongly recommend **against** using DaemonSets due to their weaker fault tolerance and data survivability capabilities.
+We strongly recommend **against** using DaemonSets due to their weaker fault tolerance and data survivability capabilities, in comparison to StatefulSets.
 In most Kubernetes environments, nodes are considered ephemeral.
 However, a DaemonSet pod ties a CockroachDB node to a specific Kubernetes node, and cannot be rescheduled to another Kubernetes node in the event of an automatic upgrade or hardware failure.
 Unless you have manually set up persistent volumes, DaemonSet deployments will lose all their data when Kubernetes nodes are replaced in a cluster.

 This limits Kubernetes' ability to help your cluster recover from failures, and matches the behavior of running CockroachDB directly on a set of physical machines that are only manually replaced by human operators.
 {{site.data.alerts.end}}